 Apple today announced their new iPad generation featuring a new screen size of 10.2’’.

 The new iPad comes at a lower price of $329 and will replace the legendary 9.7’’ older design.
 The new iPad will of course run on the new iPadOS 13.
 It will also have advanced screen features, multitasking, a new Safari browser, stronger performance, and better battery.
 The iPad can be pre-ordered today and will be available by 9/30.

 Finally, Apple introduced the three new iPhones: iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.

 AI and ML features are now embedded into the phones.
 The main innovation, however, is in the camera.
 Each phone now includes three separate cameras named Telephoto, Wide, and Ultra-Wide.
 These smartphones can be pre-ordered on 9/13 and will be available on 9/20.

 This year Apple made enhancements to its existing line of products, but really did not launch any new and groundbreaking technology.

 This is especially true when compared to the Android landscape, which featured the recent launch of the Android 10.
 Additionally, foldable smartphones from Samsung, Huawei, and LG have a market advantage from an innovation standpoint.

 Learn how you can get ready for the new iOS 13 and iPadOS 13 releases.
-Sign up for our upcoming webinar, Everything You Need to Know About Testing iOS 13.
+Watch our on-demand webinar, Everything You Need to Know About Testing iOS 13.